Deliv

-Deliv Inc. was a Menlo Park-based crowdshipping, same-day delivery startup Deliv provided last mile transportation services.
-Deliv was founded in 2012 by Daphne Carmeli, who also served as CEO of the company, and offered same-day service to mall shoppers.
+Deliv Inc. was an American crowdshipping, same-day delivery startup, based in Menlo Park, California.
+Deliv provided last mile transportation services.
+Deliv was founded in 2012 by Daphne Carmeli, who also was CEO of the company, and offered same-day service to mall shoppers.

+Company Details

-Deliv raised $12.35 million in funding from the four largest mall operators in the U.S., as well as General Catalyst, Redpoint Ventures, Trinity Ventures, Operators Fund and PivotNorth.
+Deliv raised $12.35 million in funding from the four largest mall operators in the U.S., as well as General Catalyst, Redpoint Ventures, Trinity Ventures, Operators Fund and PivotNorth as well as strategic investors including UPS, Google, Enterprise Holdings, and GM.
 Deliv's drivers were required to undergo an extensive filtering process.
 In 2017, the company announced an expansion of its service to 33 markets and 1,400 cities, up from 19 markets previously.